This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 FCA publishes long awaited non-financial misconduct rules and guidance

 The FCA’s long awaited “next steps” on non-financial misconduct (“NFM”) have now been published.
-Building on its previous consultation in 2023, CP25/18 confirms changes to COCON rules in a policy statement and, in the same document, consults on additional handbook guidance on the application of COCON and FIT, which the FCA may finalise in due course if there is clear support for it.
+Building on its previous consultation in 2023, CP25/18 confirms changes to COCON rules in a policy statement and, in the same document, consults on additional handbook guidance on the application of COCON and FIT, which the FCA may finalise in due course if there is “clear support” for it from firms.

 Beyond the Banking Sector

-It is not currently clear when NFM would amount to a conduct rule breach in non-banking firms.
-The FCA expects that aligning the conduct rules for banks and non-banks for cases of serious non-financial misconduct will help drive consistency of approach and enable robust action by firms.
+The FCA confirms that its amendments to COCON broaden the scope of the conduct rules for non-banks to cover NFM.
+The FCA expects that aligning the conduct rules for banks and non-banks for cases of serious non-financial misconduct will help drive consistency of approach and enable robust action by firms (and the draft COCON guidance now expressly states that it applies to both banks and non-banks).

-The FCA is implementing its updates to COCON with minimal changes to the draft consulted upon in 2023.
 The Policy Statement, however, does address comments made in responses to that consultation.
 One of the criticisms of the 2023 proposals was the lack of alignment with employment law, including the Equality Act 2010.
-Whilst the FCA has maintained that its regime covers a wider range of workplace misconduct, it has decided to adjust the new conduct rules to align these more clearly with existing employment law.
+Whilst the FCA has maintained that its regime covers a wider range of workplace misconduct, it has decided to adjust the language contained in the new conduct rules to align this more clearly with existing employment law.

 Boundary between work and personal life